antoine29/helsinki-k8s/part1/8.web-server_ingress/readme.md

-# Running the wev-server application (4.web-server)
+# Running the web-server application (4.web-server)

 ## 1. Delete the previous deployments
 Check the deployment names with `$ kubectl get deployments` then delete them